mikeroyal/Self-Hosting-Guide/README.md

 [InfuseSync](https://github.com/firecore/InfuseSync) is a plugin for Emby and Jellyfin media servers that tracks all media changes to decrease sync times with Infuse clients.

+[Polaris](https://github.com/agersant/polaris) is a music streaming application, designed to let you enjoy your music collection from any computer or mobile device.
+Polaris works by streaming music directly from your computer (or cloud server), without uploading it to a third-party.

 [AirSonic](https://hub.docker.com/r/airsonic/airsonic) is a free, web-based media streamer, providing ubiquitous access to your music.

 [TubeSync](https://github.com/meeb/tubesync) is a PVR (personal video recorder) for YouTube.
 Or, like Sonarr but for YouTube (with a built-in download client).
 It is designed to synchronize channels and playlists from YouTube to local directories and update your media server once media is downloaded.